sogaiu/index-janet/README.md

 jpm install
 ```

-This should install a script named `idx-janet`.
+This should install a script named `idx.janet`.

 ## Usage